Get ready for the KAZU Symphonic Dances Concert Rebroadcast!

 • Finally, the concert will conclude with the boisterous Huapango, by Mexican composer José Pablo Moncayo.
 The huapango itself is a style of Mexican folk music from which Moncayo drew his inspiration.
 To accompany this piece, the Santa Cruz Symphony is pleased to feature Esperanza Del Valle Baile Folclorico from Watsonville as our guest artists.
 They will thrill the audience with the beauty and excitement of traditional Mexican dance.

 You don't want to miss this inspiring opening concert.
+We hope to see you this weekend!

 A message from Santa Cruz Symphony Board President Linda Burroughs